 Promise readers a solution to their problem, and they’ll be curious to learn more.
 Reveal your secret strategy.
 Allow them to master your fool-proof method.
 Share your tips, tricks, and techniques to make their life easier, better, or happier.

 Be careful, though: Don’t over-promise.
 Because that’s a sure-fire way to disappoint your readers.

 Statistics are not my favorite type of content.
 I find numbers boring.

-But it’s been a mistake to ignore numbers.
+But it’s been a mistake to ignore numbers in writing.
 They add substance to an argument.
 They show you know your field.
 They instantly make your content more factual.
 They boost credibility and appeal to rational thinkers.

 Good journalists often use stories to hook readers, and then include stats to back up their argument.